rekola/simplexlsx/Readme.txt

 2017-05-09 Version 0.23
 	Change log:
-		- Improved scatter charts to more "scientific" appearance, including color and symbol selection and width of the lines (thanks for this to E.Naumovich).
+		- Improved scatter charts to more "scientific" appearance, including color and symbol selection and width of the lines (thanks for this work to E.Naumovich).
 		- Creating charts in the worksheets by CWorkbook::AddChart.
 For chart sheets must be used CWorkbook::AddChartSheet (thanks for idea to Aso).
 		- Now the sheets are arranged in order of creation.
 Using CWorkbook::SetActiveSheet can be set the active sheet (by default the first sheet).
 		- CWorkbook::m_styleList was moved to private.
 Now must be used CWorkbook::AddStyle() and CWorkbook::GetFonts().